rui314/mold/README.md

 object files with `cat` command.
 Concretely speaking, I want to use the linker to link a Chromium executable (about 1.8 GiB in size) just in 2 seconds.
-LLVM's lld, the fastest open-source linker which I originally created a few years ago takes about 12 seconds to link Chromium on my machine.
+LLVM's lld, the fastest open-source linker which I originally created a few years ago, takes about 12 seconds to link Chromium on my machine.
 So the goal is 6x performance bump over lld.
 I don't know if I can ever achieve that, but it's worth a try.
 I need to create something anyway to earn units to graduate, and I want to (at least